What's this yellow banner warning?

 - Scammers will always be vague, never mentioning specific details, or constantly changing the details of the opportunity.
 They want you to stay confused.

 This is by no means an exhaustive list of the type of things you'll need to keep an eye out for.
 Thankfully, we write about it constantly, updating our information as more scams are discovered.
-We recommend all users first read our guide: How to Avoid a Casting Scam before using the platform.
+Check out these additional articles with advice from various experts in the field:

 The most important thing to remember is if you are feeling strange about an interaction, or feel that something is off about an opportunity, you are probably right.
 Trust your instincts and walk away.